-We offer experienced, measured and sensible legal advice to help with often distressing neighbor disputes whether noisy neighbours, boundaries, tree root problems, party walls, access, construction work issues or parking.
+We offer experienced, measured and sensible legal advice to help with often distressing neighbor disputes whether boundary disputes, party walls, access, construction work issues or parking.

 Neighbour disputes can escalate rapidly and if court action is commenced, the parties will often refuse to back down, and legal costs, often partly or fully irrecoverable, can far outweigh the value of any rights lost or damaged.
 Consequently, it is important to use all efforts to resolve any dispute by careful and skillful negotiation, possibly using Alternative Dispute Resolution (ADR),whilst at the same time being firm and clear on any legal breaches.